 Now you know what kind of coach you want, but how do you find them?
 One of the easiest ways is to ask at your local club or shop.
 If you don’t know where your local club is located or their contact information, USA Archery has a tool for just that.

 However, if you’re anxious to find a coach, you can skip that step altogether and go straight to contacting potential coaches.
-USA Archery also has a find-a-coach tool that shows you instructors and coaches in your area.
+USA Archery also has a great find-a-coach tool that shows you instructors and coaches in your area.
 It even allows you to filter by certification level.

 Of course, if you just want an uncertified coach, there’s no need to use these tools.
 Just ask around at your local archery shop or among friends and family till you find someone with the knowledge you want.